Contrast-Security-OSS/contrast-sca-action/README.md

 - severity - Allows user to report libraries with vulnerabilities above a chosen severity level.
 Values for level are high, medium or low.
 (Note: Use this input in combination with the fail input, otherwise the action will exit)
 - fail - When set to true, fails the action if CVEs have been detected that match at least the severity option specified.
 - ignoreDev - When set to true, excludes developer dependencies from the results.
+- outputSummary - Defaults to true.
+When set to true, writes the output of the audit to the GitHub Actions Summary.